What Are The Differences Between MDF and Real Wood?

 Primed Trim and Fascia

-Our primed trim and fascia are perfect for adding the finishing touch to your home.
+Our primed trim and fascia is perfect for adding the finishing touch to your home.
 Our pre-primed exterior wood trim and fascia are sure to provide years of low-maintenance beauty and enhanced curb appeal.

 Each of our exterior cladding pieces are meticulously crafted for functionality and design.
 Choose from several profiles, finishes, and wood species.